Introduction To Our Review Process

 The Desktop Client(s)

-Ideally, this takes a detailed look at all custom VPN clients offered by the provider for Windows, MacOS, and Linux.
+Ideally, this takes a detailed look at all custom VPN clients offered by the provider for Windows, macOS, and Linux.
 In practice, not all our reviewers currently have access to all these platforms.
-Plans are afoot to improve this situation in future, but for the time being, reviewers examine all the software they can.
+Plans are afoot to improve this situation in the future, but for the time being, reviewers examine all the software they can.

 Clients are tested inside Virtual Machines (VMs) with clean-install operating systems.
-This prevents issues such TAP conflicts occurring and makes it easier to spot irregularities - such as the client installing with unsigned drivers.
+This prevents issues such as TAP conflicts occurring and makes it easier to spot irregularities - such as the client installing with unsigned drivers.